Here’s how to apply to the Committee of Adjustment to:

 Submit your application

-Please complete the application form, include all required drawings, documents and fees, and then book an appointment to submit your application.
+Please complete the application form, including all required drawings, documents and fees, and then book an appointment to submit your application.

 To book an appointment with the Committee of Adjustment